United Kingdom

 Our riding begins at Hadrian’s Wall and we soon escape any traffic and make the most of being in England’s most sparsely populated county to get away from it all.
 This journey will take in ancient drove roads and tranquil byways and the extensive network of gravel roads built to service forest operations.

-Our final day’s riding will take us from Bellingham, through remote forest back-country to the Roman Wall before a transfer back to Newcastle.
+Our final day riding the Reivers Way cycle route will take us from Bellingham, through remote forest back-country to the Roman Wall before a transfer back to Newcastle.

-With wide open spaces and miles of great trails, it's no surprise that this is a growing destination for UK gravel biking with a burgeoning network of Reivers Trails and home to the Dirty Reiver endurance gravel challenge event.
+With wide open spaces and miles of great trails, it's no surprise that the Reivers cycle route is a growing destination for UK gravel biking with a burgeoning network of Reivers Trails and home to the Dirty Reiver endurance gravel challenge event.

 This holiday is aimed at those who have enjoyed Skedaddle road cycling or mountain bike trips and want to have a taste of gravel riding in a remote area, as well as gravel bikers wanting to experience the best of the growing network of trails hand picked by expert local riders.